baigel2/people/content/en/post/hifz1.md

 ## Stage 2: Recall.

 Throught the day, try as much as you can to recall the verses you read in the morning.
 Don't worry if at first it seems almost impossible or you only remember one verse.
+You don't have to constantly recall the verses either.
+It should be casual and throught the day in a way that isn't stressfull or preassuring.

 Whatever you can remember is progress and the more you try (over time) the better you will get at recalling verses.